Table of content

 </section>

-This consideration is crucial for individuals with motor disabilities who may not be able to use a mouse.
+This is crucial for people with motor disabilities who can’t use a mouse.

 Basic concepts